THE TABLE OF SHOWBREAD

-The gold overlaid wallboards are held together and kept from touching the Earth by a solid silver block like foundation at their base (Exodus 26:19).
-Pure gold represents the Holiness of God who cannot touch sin, silver represents the price paid for redemption (Numbers 18:16) and Earth (dirt) represents fallen man (2 Corinthians 4:7).
-Symbolically, this tells the story of our mediator Jesus the God-Man making a way for fallen man (dirt) to connect back to God the Father (pure gold) by becoming our payment for redemption (silver) (1 Timothy 2:5.
+The gold overlaid wallboards are held together and kept from touching the Earth by a solid silver block-like foundation at their base (Exodus 26:19).
+Pure gold represents the Holiness of God who cannot touch sin, silver represents the price paid for redemption (Numbers 18:16), and Earth (dirt) represents fallen man (2 Corinthians 4:7).
+Symbolically, this tells the story of our mediator Jesus the God-Man making way for the fallen man (dirt) to connect back to God the Father (pure gold) by becoming our payment for redemption (silver) (1 Timothy 2:5.
 Hebrews 9:15).
 It also represents that the foundation of our lives and the church is the redemptive work of Jesus Christ!

 Well, if you have not seen it yet – the whole Tabernacle and surrounding structures are about JESUS!
 Would somebody say AMEN!
 OK, just had a holy fit (that would be a bene-fit)!
 Back to the Blog…

 The table is made of acacia wood and is overlaid with pure gold (Exodus 25:23-26).
-It has rings on each corner for inserting the gold-covered acacia wood poles that are used to carry it.
+It has rings on each corner to insert the gold-covered acacia wood poles used to carry it.
 There are plates, bowls, pitchers, and cups all made of pure gold.
 Twelve small cakes (like tortillas) of unleavened bread were placed on it in two stacks of six each representing both Jews and Gentiles living in harmony (Leviticus 24:5-9).
 There is one cake representing each of the twelve tribes of Israel and the future twelve Apostles of the Lamb.
-The cakes remained on the table for seven days and then are eaten by Aaron and his sons, at the table on the Sabbath, after they are replaced by fresh bread.
-Remember, the bread had to be eaten together with the other priests at the Table of Showbread in the Holy Place for the bread was Holy.
+The cakes remained on the table for seven days and then are eaten by Aaron and his sons at the table, on the Sabbath, after they are replaced by fresh bread.
+Remember, the bread had to be eaten together with the other priests at the Table of Showbread in the Holy Place, for the bread was Holy.
 The solid gold plates were used for the cakes of bread.
-The solid gold bowls contained the frankincense that was sprinkled on the bread using sold gold spoons (Exodus 25:29).
+The solid gold bowls contained the frankincense sprinkled on the bread using sold gold spoons (Exodus 25:29).
 The solid gold pitcher and cups contain wine (Numbers 4:7).